Environmental science: 21st century

 The 21st century is marked by significant technological advancements.
 New technology in environmental science has transformed how researchers gather information about various topics in the field.
-Research in engines, fuel efficiency, and decreasing emissions from vehicles since the times of the Industrial Revolution has reduced the amount of carbon and other pollutants into the atmosphere.
+Research in engines, fuel efficiency, and decreasing emissions from vehicles since the time of the Industrial Revolution has reduced the amount of carbon and other pollutants emitted into the atmosphere.
 Furthermore, investment in researching and developing clean energy (i.e. wind, solar, hydroelectric, and geothermal power) has significantly increased in recent years, indicating the beginnings of the divestment from fossil fuel use.
 Geographic information systems (GIS) are used to observe sources of air or water pollution through satellites and digital imagery analysis.
 This technology allows for advanced farming techniques like precision agriculture as well as monitoring water usage in order to set market prices.

-In the field of water quality, developed strains of natural and manmade bacteria contribute to bioremediation, the treatment of wastewaters for future use.
+In the field of water quality, developed strains of natural and manmade bacteria contribute to bioremediation, the treatment of wastewater for future use.
 This method is more eco-friendly and cheaper than manual cleanup or treatment of wastewaters.
 Most notably, the expansion of computer technology has allowed for large data collection, advanced analysis, historical archives, public awareness of environmental issues, and international scientific communication.
 The ability to crowdsource on the Internet, for example, represents the process of collectivizing knowledge from researchers around the world to create increased opportunity for scientific progress.
 With crowdsourcing, data is released to the public for personal analyses which can later be shared as new information is found.
 Another technological development, blockchain technology, monitors and regulates global fisheries.
 By tracking the path of fish through global markets, environmental scientists can observe whether certain species are being overharvested to the point of extinction.
 Additionally, remote sensing allows for the detection of features of the environment without physical intervention.
 The resulting digital imagery is used to create increasingly accurate models of environmental processes, climate change, and much more.
 Advancements to remote sensing technology are particularly useful in locating the nonpoint sources of pollution and analyzing ecosystem health through image analysis across the electromagnetic spectrum.
 Lastly, thermal imaging technology is used in wildlife management to catch and discourage poachers and other illegal wildlife traffickers from killing endangered animals, proving useful for conservation efforts.
 Artificial intelligence has also been used to predict the movement of animal populations and protect the habitats of wildlife.